The Complete Guide for American Companies Expanding to Canada

 In this article, we highlight some of the major differences between US and Canadian employment and why, in some cases, a US company may want to leverage a Canadian PEO to help handle some of the technical aspects of having a Canadian office.

-Key employment law differences between the US and Canada
+Key employment law differences between the US and Canadian labor laws

 Canada tends to lean more towards protecting employees, especially when it comes to things like accommodation rights, restrictions on what employees can and can’t do, and how terminations are handled.